Paint Coverage Calculator

 How to Use This Paint Coverage Calculator

-This paint coverage calculator estimates how many gallons of paint you need for a rectangular room and, if you like, the approximate material cost.
-It is designed for interior walls and an optional flat ceiling.
+This calculator estimates how many gallons of paint you need for a rectangular room and, if you like, the approximate material cost.
+It is designed mainly for interior walls and an optional flat ceiling, so the steps are straightforward and fast.

-8. Click Calculate to see your paintable area, exact gallons required, a rounded-up recommendation, and (if provided) an estimated cost.
+- Click Calculate to see the total coated area, exact gallons required, a rounded-up recommendation, and, if provided, an estimated cost.

-All calculations run in your browser.
-No room dimensions or prices are sent to a server, so you can try as many scenarios as you like without sharing any data.
+All calculations run directly in your browser.
+No room dimensions or prices are sent to a server, so you can compare as many scenarios as you want while you measure, budget, and plan.

 How the Paint Coverage Calculator Works

 The calculator models a simple rectangular room with four vertical walls and an optional flat ceiling.
-It first finds the total paintable area and then determines how many gallons are required for your chosen number of coats.
+It first finds the base paintable area, then multiplies that area by your selected number of coats, and finally divides by the coverage rate to estimate gallons.

 Wall and ceiling area formulas